 3 BIO248LW Lab: Ecology

 Experiments to complement the material presented in BIO248.
 Four hours of laboratory or field experience per week.
-Corequisite or prerequisite: BIO248.
+Corequisite: BIO248.
 Additional Fee (s): Laboratory fee.

 2 BIO303 Applied and Environmental Microbiology